 - Visits to elementary schools (during school time) – April 26

-- Senior San Francisco Trip – May 6 – May 12
+- Senior Rockies Circle Tour – May 5 – May 11

 Students wishing to participate in music trips should be aware that they must have a grade of at least 60% in all their music courses, and have permission from their other subject teachers before they can accompany the group.
 Of course, all money owed to the department must be paid before the departure date.
 Music trips are completely optional and not part of the evaluated curriculum.